JayKirt/Campaign-Website/README.md

     Align items in column ✔️ <br>
     Add a short about summing up the world. <br>
     Decorate the page <br>
-    Sort background colours.
+    Sort background colours.<br>
+    Responsive ✔️
   </li> <br>
-  <li> Link pages to secondary pages (from maps to specific maps or from a character list to a single character. </li> <br>
+  <li> Link pages to secondary pages (from maps to specific maps or from a character list to a single character. ✔️ </li> <br>
   <li> About us page.</li> <br>
   <li> Character page:<br>
     Images displaying in grid pushed to the left ✔️<br>